shanmugharajk/sql-connect/README.md

 # DbConnect
-A Common class which helps to connects -SQL server, MySql, SQLLite, Oracle.
-(All ADO.Net supported Databases) in C#
+A Common class which helps to connects -SQL server ( it works across all .net ado providers including sqlite, sqlce, firebird, oracle, MySQL, PostgreSQL and SQL Server)

 All the samples and test cases are provided in the DbConnectTest project.